farhadnowzari/fluent-amp/README.md

 }
 ```

-and now you use it as the following.
+and now you use it as below.

 ```
 .